Esri/calcite-app-components/README.md

 - Web browser with access to the Internet

 ### Testing

 #### Gotchas

 Disabling headless mode and enabling devtools causes calls to `page.setContent(<html>)` to fail in end to end tests.
 A workaround is manually modifying the waitUntil option in `<projectDir>\node_modules\@stencil\core\dist\testing\index.js` Line 39000 to 'load'.

 ## Updating Github Pages Docs

 1. You'll need to generate a new stencil build for the docs by running `$ npm run docs`.
 1. The docs will need to be committed or merged in the `master` branch before they take effect.
-Afterward, it may take up to 30 minutes before the changes appear on the site.

 ## Resources